 According to a recent rental market report by Zoopla, tenant demand has doubled since before the pandemic, while rental stock availability has decreased by a third.
 This imbalance has led to rental inflation due to basic supply and demand economics.

-These reforms will give tenants the power to challenge unreasonable rent rises and prevent unjustified rent increases leading to evictions.
+These reforms will give tenants the power to challenge unreasonable rent rises without fear of being evicted.
 However, some landlords see these measures as constraints on their ability to adjust rents based on market conditions, limiting their financial flexibility and ability to cover rising costs.
 The reduced tenant turnover will, however, ultimately benefit landlords.

-While some landlords feel that increased tenant rights will limit their ability to manage their properties effectively, increased tenant security will improve the reputation of the rental market and make it more attractive for long-term investments.
+While some landlords feel that increased tenant rights will limit their ability to manage their properties effectively, increased tenant security will improve the rental market’s reputation and make it more attractive for long-term investments.

 Labour believes that the creation of this register will improve standards and accountability in the PRS and help to ensure that all rental properties meet safety and quality standards.
 Tenants will benefit too, as they’ll be able to check a landlord’s history, such as whether they have any criminal convictions or enforcement actions, and see if a landlord has failed to carry out repairs or pushed for unreasonable rent increases in the past.
 This transparency will provide tenants with more reassurance before they commit to a rental agreement.

-“Bad landlords” will be put under a microscope and it will be easier for councils to take action against them, but “good landlords” are set to benefit.
+“Bad landlords” will be put under a microscope, and it will be easier for councils to take action against them, but “good landlords” are set to benefit.
 This can only be a good thing for the sector as a whole.
-A potential challenge for landlords, however, is the additional bureaucratic burden of the National Landlords Register, as well as an increase in administrative costs (they’ll need to pay annually to use the register to help fund an independent body that conducts compliance checks).
+A potential challenge for landlords, however, is the additional bureaucratic burden of the database, as well as an increase in administrative costs (they’ll need to pay annually to use the register to help fund an independent body that conducts compliance checks).

 Extend Awaab’s Law